b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 — [D&C 89 Section Heading](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?lang=eng&id=study_intro1#study_intro1)

 Not only is this describing that the revelation is reactive to what mortal, imperfect men are doing, it's reacting to their use of tobacco.
 So why, then, has it extended into the temperature of drinks?
-How did it include seasonality of vegetation, and which grains to feed your farm animals?
+How did it extend to include seasonality of vegetation, and which grains to feed your farm animals?

 &nbsp;